Divorce Lawyers Airlie Beach & Whitsundays

 • What happens after the divorce is finalised?

 There is a strict time limit for property settlement applications, which must be made within twelve months of the divorce becoming final.
-We can explain your options and help you plan what comes next.
+We can explain your options and help you act in a timely manner so important deadlines are not missed.

 What They Say